New podcast explores Alaskan mystery with Tucson twist

 This is where the local connection comes in.

-Also there, laying low at the bar and taking notes, was Tom Davis, an organized crime investigator for Arizona Department of Public Safety.
+Also there, lying low at the bar and taking notes, was Tom Davis, an organized crime investigator for Arizona Department of Public Safety.

 “It sounds sensational.
 It is sensational.
-But I want to be clear: It’s true,” Walczak says in episode three of the podcast.
+But I want to be clear: It’s true,” Walczak says in Episode 3 of the podcast.
 “It’s not some baseless conspiracy.
 It did happen.
 I have a copy of the marriage license and photos of the wedding reception.
 In fact I have the original photos.
 Tom Davis gave them to me.”

 According to Walczak, Pasley was born in Detroit in 1941 and followed the Licavolis to Tucson in the 1960s.

-It was widely reported in the Arizona Daily Star and elsewhere that Pasley worked for both the Licavolis and Joseph Bonnano Sr., the famed New York City crime boss turned Tucson “retiree.”
+It was widely reported in the Arizona Daily Star and elsewhere that Pasley worked for both the Licavolis and Joseph Bonanno Sr., the famed New York City crime boss turned Tucson “retiree.”

 In 1973, Pasley was sent to Alaska, where the mob was trying to cash in on the oil boom with an illicit supply of drugs and prostitution.